 Articles About Best Practices from Lori Calabrese, MD | The Ketamine Blog

 Lori Calabrese, MD, provides these articles about best practices in psychiatric treatments to help you choose interventions best suited for you.
-We intend for these articles to help you choose practices that will help you the most.
+We intend for these articles to help you learn about and choose practices that will help you the most.
 Because we want you to get better.

 Ketamine Treatment – IV or IM

-On the other hand, IV administration puts the medicine straight into the blood stream.
+IV administration puts the medicine straight into the blood stream.
 It travels straight to the brain systems and structures where it’s needed.
-The dose and rate can be increased or decreased according to the patient’s experience.
+The dose and rate can be quickly increased or decreased according to the patient’s needs.

 Titrate Dose for Optimal Therapeutic Response

-For this reason, we provide only IV ketamine infusions using a sophisticated infusion pump that measures precisely the amount of medicine that goes into the brain.
-And we adjust the dose and rate during each infusion.
+For this reason, we provide ketamine treatment using sophisticated pumps that measures precisely the amount of medicine that goes into the brain.
+And for infusions, we can adjust the dose and rate during each infusion.
 We want to get the best possible response and outcome for you.
 Because we’re striving for remission.

 Additional infusions or “Boost Infusions”